ocean/hubot-tucker/README.md

 Run `npm install`

-Your Hubot will now respond with an insult whenever addressed with *"&lt;&lt;Hubot name&gt;&gt; tucker me"*.
+Your Hubot will now respond with an insult whenever addressed with *"&lt;&lt;Hubot name&gt;&gt; tucker me"*, or whenever the word "Malcolm" or "malc" is used in the chat room (case insensitive).

 ## Credits